strawberry-graphql/strawberry/docs/guides/pagination/cursor-based.md

 Make sure to check our introduction to pagination [here](./overview.md)!

 Let us implement cursor based pagination in GraphQL.
-By the end of this tutorial, we should be able to return a list of users which can be paginated by the client.
+By the end of this tutorial, we should be able to return a paginated list of users when requested.

 ```graphql+response
 query getUsers {